-These are the things that I stay focus on, especially the first one – content creation.
+These are the things that I stay focused on, especially the first one – content creation.

 If you consistently create SEO-optimized helpful content that answers your target audiences’ questions, then you will surely generate traffic to your blog.

-However, when I started writing SEO-optimized content (in the latter part of 2020) that answers readers’ questions, then my traffic started climbing up.
+However, when I started writing SEO-optimized content (in the latter part of 2020) that answers readers’ questions, my traffic started climbing.